FREQUENTLY ASKED QUESTIONS

 4. Is there any assessment in each level of Basic Communication Courses?

 Yes, each level has three graded quizzes, and exams.
 The quizzes are scheduled on Lessons 3, 5 and 7.
-The exams takes place on the last lesson (which is Lesson 9).
-Please note that Basic Communication Course Levels 1-3 are different from Thematic SgSL Workshops as the workshops focus on building sign vocabulary and development of Visual-Gestural Communication (VGC).
-There is not any assessment in Thematic SgSL Workshops.
+The exams takes place on the last lesson/session.
+Please note that Basic Communication Course Levels 1-3 are different from Visual-Gestural Communication (VGC) Workshop as the workshop enables you to develop a better understanding (and practicum) of incorporating gestures in our daily communication through VGC.
+There is not any assessment in the VGC Workshop.

 5. Will I get a certificate upon my completion of Basic Communication Course Levels 1-3?

 Yes, you will get a Certificate of Completion on the last lesson after you have successfully completed the course with at least 50% pass in the assessment for each level.
-However, note for our Thematic SgSL Workshops that you won't get any certificate as this does not involve any assessment.
+However, note for our Visual-Gestural Communication Workshop that you won't get any certificate as this does not involve any assessment.

 6. I have learnt the Level 1 from other schools, such as the Singapore Association for the Deaf.
 Can I take the Basic Communication Level 2 instead?

-Please note that we have our own curriculum that may be different from other schools.
-However, this may be on a case-by-case basis.
-You can drop us an email for further discussion.
+Please note that we have our own curriculum that may be different from other training centres/schools.
+However, you are strongly encouraged to go for our Basic Communication Level 1 Course.
+This may be on a case-by-case basis.
+You can drop us an email for a further discussion.

 7. Where are your workshops and courses conducted?